Support

 The literal definition of a risk factor is a trait (or factor) indicating that a certain negative outcome is more likely than it would otherwise be.
 Many people's understanding of the concept stems, at least in part, from the COVID-19 pandemic, when traits like obesity and old age were known risk factors for more severe cases of the disease.

 Importantly, a risk factor may not directly cause the associated negative outcome.
-Take the example of old age as a risk factor for severe COVID-19.
-A virus does not know or care when someone was born, so infections cannot be worse because of age alone.
-Instead, older people are more likely to have other conditions that make it harder for their body to fight off an infection, such as a weakened immune system.
-In this case, traits like a weakened immune system are known as confounding variables, and they can make it seem like old age causes more severe infections.
+Take the example of old age as a risk factor for severe COVID-19 infections.
+A virus does not know or care when someone was born, so age alone cannot cause worse infections.
+Instead, older people are more likely to have conditions that make it harder for their body to fight off the virus, such as a weakened immune system.
+In this case, a weakened immune system would be an example of a mediating variable, affecting the relationship between age and infection severity.
+Taking the time to understand these variables allowed researchers to provide older people with specific guidance to reduce their risk of severe infections.

 Applications beyond medicine